C-bowman/inference-tools/docs/source/getting_started.rst

    w1_sample = chain.get_parameter(1)
    w2_sample = chain.get_parameter(3)

-To estimate the PDF of a a quantity derived from the sample data, for example the ratio of the two peak widths, we can used one of the ``pdf_tools`` density estimators directly:
+To estimate the PDF of a quantity derived from the sample data, for example the ratio of the two peak widths, we can use one of the ``pdf_tools`` density estimators directly:

 .. code-block:: python